-Reflecting back on my journey leading a non-profit organization this past year has confirmed the importance how to be proactive in an organization.
-Some thesaurus definitions emphasize the aggressive nature of the term, but I like to focus on the qualities of initiative and foresight.
+Reflecting back on my journey leading a non-profit organization this past year has affirmed the importance of being proactive in an organization.
+Some thesaurus definitions emphasize the aggressive nature of the term proactive, but I like to focus on the qualities of initiative and foresight.
 Heading off potential problems and impending train wrecks is much more feasible with a proactive approach using communication and perception.

 The International Atomic Energy Agency, in their report on ageing of nuclear power plants, emphasize the importance of proactive management of plants.
 Proactive management of ageing as a key element in ensuring the safe and reliable operation of the plants.
 This particular report came out in 2009, but rings truer even today. https://www-pub.iaea.org/books/iaeabooks/8047/Proactive-Management-of-Ageing-for-Nuclear-Power-Plants

 Minimizing downtime is crucial, whether it’s for utilities and power plants in keeping generators running or for business in keeping a steady flow of income and revenue.
 Software solutions are now more available than ever for scheduling equipment maintenance and repairs.
-For a small business, new software options are popping up every day to be proactive and choosing the best for your business can be overwhelming.
+On the other hand, for a small business, new software options are popping up every day to be proactive and choosing the best for your business can be overwhelming.

 FIVE BASIC TOOLS TO BE PROACTIVE